FactomProject/factom-docs/api/includes/_wallet-api.md

 # factom-walletd API

-API reference documentation for factom-walletd. factom-walletd serves the wallet API on port:8089.
+API reference documentation for factom-walletd. factom-walletd serves the wallet API on port 8089.

 All these APIs use JSON-RPC, which is a remote procedure call protocol encoded in JSON.
 It is a very simple protocol (and very similar to XML-RPC), defining only a handful of data types and commands.